Evyweb/ioctopus/README.md

 // You can register functions with dependencies container.bind(DI.MY_SERVICE_WITH_DEPENDENCY_ARRAY).toFunction(MyServiceWithDependencyArray, [DI.DEP1, DI.DEP2]);

-// You can register a factory so dep1 and dep2 will be injected container.bind(DI.MY_SERVICE).toFactory(() => {
+// For more complexe cases, you can register a factory so dep1 and dep2 will be injected container.bind(DI.MY_SERVICE).toFactory(() => {
     return MyService({
         dep1: container.get<string>(DI.DEP1),